pattonsgirl/Fall2020-CEG2170/Labs/Lab07/README.md

 as before, if this condition is met, the game should terminate and print the array `word`.

 ## Extra Credit (10%):
 Add to your program the ability for a game master to enter a word for a user to guess.
-You program
+Your program
 should now be able to use a default (hard coded) word or a word entered by a game master.
 You can
 use a switch case or if statement to let the user select which mode to play the game in.